Bob-Playground/WWDC-Stuff/2019/423-Optimizing-App-Launch/Optimizing-App-Launch-Edited.md

 But if you do have this phase, your app should be interactive and responsive.

-If you do have this phase, we only have general advice on how you should approach it, and that is to understand what is happening, and you can do that by leveraging OS signpost APIs to mark out and measure the work that occurs in between these two time periods.
+If you do have this phase, we only have general advice on how you should approach it, and that is to understand what is happening, and you can do that by leveraging **OS signpost APIs** to mark out and measure the work that occurs in between these two time periods.

+# 2. Measure launch

 Now that we talked about what launch is, let's talk about how to get usable measurements.

 At any given time, an iOS device is under a variety of different states and conditions, and this can introduce substantial variance into launch.

-So, when we're analyzing and comparing our launch results, it's critical to ensure that we're making apples-to-apples comparisons, because how do you know if you're making any progress if before you make any changes, your launch results are completely unpredictable?
-The first step to making them predictable is removing those sources of variance, such as networking interference and interference in background processes.
+So, when we're analyzing and comparing our launch results, it's critical to ensure that we're making apples-to-apples comparisons, because how do you know if you're making any progress if before you make any changes, your launch results are completely unpredictable? **The first step to making them predictable is removing those sources of variance, such as networking interference and interference in background processes.**

 Now we realize that this sounds counterintuitive, as this may result in a launch that's not entirely representative of regular usage, but we wanted to let you know that that's okay.

-It's more important to have consistent results with which you can evaluate progress.
+**It's more important to have consistent results with which you can evaluate progress.**

 At Apple, we've been using this technique to successfully detect regressions during development and drive down launch times.

 We then validate these performance improvements by using telemetry collected from the field.
-Fortunately, we have some tips on setting up that clean and consistent environment.
+Fortunately, we have **some tips on setting up that clean and consistent environment.**

+## Prepare for measurement

+### Reboot

 First, reboot your device.

 This will clear out any unnecessary state, and then let it settle down over the next few minutes to clear up any boot time work.

-You could also reduce your dependence on the network by either turning on airplane mode or marking out your network dependencies in code.
+You could also reduce your dependence on the network by either **turning on airplane mode or marking out your network dependencies in code**.

 Networking can introduce a fair amount of variance.

-Next is iCloud.
+### Close iCloud

-ICloud is a great feature which works in the background to deliver a seamless experience to our users, but that work in the background can interfere with app launch.
+iCloud is a great feature which works in the background to deliver a seamless experience to our users, but that work in the background can interfere with app launch.

-So, during your measurements, using unchanging iCloud account with unchanging data, or log out of iCloud entirely.
+So, during your measurements, **using unchanging iCloud account with unchanging data, or log out of iCloud entirely.**

+### Use the release build

-Next be sure to use the release build of your application when you're making measurements.
+Next be sure to **use the release build** of your application when you're making measurements.

-This is, of course, to reduce the overhead of unnecessary debugging code during your measurements and to take advantage of the compile time optimizations.
+This is, of course, to **reduce the overhead of unnecessary debugging code** during your measurements and to take advantage of the compile time optimizations.

+### Measuring with warm launches

-Finally, you should be measuring with warm launches, which as mentioned before, are more consistent, because some of your app may already be in memory, and some of those system-side services may already be running.
+- Finally, **you should be measuring with warm launches**, which as mentioned before, are more consistent, because some of your app may already be in memory, and some of those system-side services may already be running.
 Now we can set up some data to test with.

-It's important to create a mock data set which is consistent, and you might need a couple data sets for different types of users, such as users with small amounts of data and users with large amounts of data, though, in the ideal situation, your app should be able to scale to any amount of data.
+**It's important to create a mock data set which is consistent, and you might need a couple data sets for different types of users**, such as users with small amounts of data and users with large amounts of data, though, in the ideal situation, your app should be able to scale to any amount of data.

 That's why loading only the data that is necessary to show your first frame.

+## Pick out devices

 Now we're ready to pick out some devices.

 You should pick out a variety of devices that are important to your users and then stick to them force consistency.

-Be sure to include your oldest devices for your oldest-supported releases.
+Be sure to include your **oldest devices for your oldest-supported releases**.

 This is because performance characteristics look different between older devices and newer devices, which have different amounts of RAM and CPU cores.